simeneilevstjonn/Week-Number-Extension/README.md

 ## Installation

+### Firefox

+Navigate to https://addons.mozilla.org/en-US/firefox/addon/week-number-extension/, click "Add to Firefox", then click "Add" on the popup.

+### Chrome

 The extension is currently not on the Chrome Web Store as I currently do not feel like paying $25 to put it there.
 You must install it manually.

 1. Download the "Chrome"-folder.